ykk136/klogg/DOCUMENTATION.md

 #### Version checking options

-If version checking is enabled then *klogg* will once a week try to grab a version information file from Github repository and see if new version has been released.
+If version checking is enabled then *klogg* will try to grab a version information file from the Github repository and see if a new version has been released once per week.

-Stable builds will check if new stable version is available and pop a dialog about it.
+Stable builds will check if a new stable version is available and pop a dialogue about it.
 Testing builds will check for new testing versions.

 ### View